From science fiction to reality, 'no kill' meat may be coming soon

 During our visit, we stopped in the company's state-of-the-art test kitchen for taste of Upside Foods' chicken.
 I was asked to sign a waiver before tasting it, because it's not yet legal to sell cell-cultured meat in the U.S.

-I was served a piece of their chicken, pan-fried in a white wine butter sauce.
+I was served a piece of their chicken, pan-fried in a white-wine butter sauce.
 My first reaction: "It's delicious."
 (Isn't everything in wine-butter sauce?)
-And the texture was chewy, closely replicating the texture of chicken breast (minus bones, and tough bits or grizzle.)
+And the texture was chewy, closely replicating the texture of chicken breast (minus bones, and tough bits or gristle.)
 "It tastes like chicken," I said, to which Valeti quickly replied, "It is chicken!"

 It took Valeti and his team years to develop the technology behind these tasty bites.
 A key challenge was creating the feed for the cells.
 Cells need a mix of proteins, carbohydrates and fats (just as animals do) but, designing the exact formulation was part alchemy, and a lot of trial and error.